 Pancreas Academy is an intense primer on all aspects of pancreatic anatomy, physiology, pathology, disease types and treatment options.
 It is designed for allied health care professionals and trainees who need a solid background for their jobs.
 Pancreas Academy offers teaching from the world’s experts.
 Follow this link to previously recorded presentations and to schedule upcoming presentations for on-line participation.

 – Previous PEaRLs – PEaRL Page

-NEW Mechanistic definition of Chronic Pancreatitis.
+Mechanistic definition of Chronic Pancreatitis.